trim21/contextlib2/docs/contextlib2.rst

 --------------------

-This section describes some examples and recipes for making effective use of the tools provided by :mod:`contextlib`.
+This section describes some examples and recipes for making effective use of the tools provided by :mod:`contextlib2`.

 Supporting a variable number of context managers